emscripten-forge/xeus-lite-docker/README.md

-## Docker image to set up Xeus lite kernel dev enviroment.
+## Docker image to set up xeus lite kernel development environment.

-Docker image and helpers to start developing xeus-based kernels for JupyterLite.
-It allows to build a JupyterLite instance with local version of `empack`, `xeus-python`, `pyjs` and `jupyterlite_xeus` together.
+Helper commands to start developing xeus-based kernels for JupyterLite.
+It allows building a JupyterLite instance with the local version of `empack`, `xeus-python`, `pyjs` and `jupyterlite_xeus` together.

 ### Prerequisite